 Progression to the DPhil Sociology is dependent upon performance on the MSc, the strength of the research proposal and whether appropriate supervision available is in the department.

-The Department of Sociology is based in the Manor Road Building which is where the Social Sciences Library is located and you will of course, also have access to the world-renowned Bodleian Library.
+The Department of Sociology is based in the Manor Road Building which is where the Social Sciences Library is located and you will also have access to the world-renowned Bodleian Library.
 The building also has its own IT Support Team.

-On completion of a short Health and Safety course and with the Head of Administration's approval, you will have 24 hour access to the building which is accessed by your University Card outside normal hours.
+On completion of a short health and safety course and with the Head of Administration's approval, you will have 24 hour access to the building which is accessed by your University Card outside normal hours.

 There are also regular weekly lunchtime sociology seminars with many interesting speakers participating.